bjornmolin90/vteam15/README.md

 # vteam15
-Start project with docker-compose up
+Start project with docker-compose up in the root catalog
 To start individual service use same command followed by server, database, customerwebb, customermobile or adminwebb.